-ways.
+For the reasons above, the Court should deny Plaintiffs' motions in their entirety.
+But even if the Court determines that a preliminary injunction is appropriate, it should limit its scope in at least three ways.
 First, nationwide relief would be improper because "injunctive relief should be no more burdensome to the defendant than necessary to provide complete relief to the plaintiffs."
 Madsen v.
 Women's Health Ctr., Inc., 512 U.S. 753, 765 (1994) (citation omitted).
+Although the state plaintiffs suggest that a nationwide injunction is necessary because, in their view, "the issue [of the scope of birthright citizenship] has already been settled for this Nation," New Jersey Mem. at 19, the propriety of a plaintiff's remedy "must be tailored to redress the plaintiff's particular injury"-not to how correct a plaintiff believes his position to be.
+See Gill v.
+Whitford, 585 U.S. 48, 73 (2018).
+And while the states contend that allowing the EO to take effect in other states and not theirs would have spillover effect on state expenditures, see New Jersey Mem. at 19, that is the case with any nationwide policy and is not sufficient to justify nationwide relief.
 To prevent ordering "the government to act or refrain from acting toward nonparties in the case," Arizona v.
 Biden, 40 F.4th 375, 396 (6th Cir.
-2022) (Sutton, C.J., concurring), the Court should limit any relief to any party before it that is able to establish its entitlement to preliminary injunctive relief.
+2022) (Sutton, C.J., concurring), the Court should limit any relief to any party before it that is able to establish an entitlement to preliminary injunctive relief.

 Second, "courts do not have jurisdiction to enjoin [the President] . . . and have never submitted the President to declaratory relief."
 Newdow v.
 Roberts, 603 F.3d 1002, 1013 (D.C.
 Cir.
 2010) (citations omitted); see Franklin, 505 U.S. at 802-03 ("[I]n general 'this court has no jurisdiction of a bill to enjoin the President in the performance of his official duties." (citation omitted)); id. at 827 (Scalia, J., concurring in part) ("[W]e cannot issue a declaratory judgment against the President."); Mississippi v.
 Johnson, 71 U.S. 475, 501 (1866).
-Accordingly, the Court lacks jurisdiction to enter Plaintiffs' requested relief against the President and should dismiss him as a defendant.
+Accordingly, the Court lacks jurisdiction to enter Plaintiffs' requested relief against the President and should dismiss him as a defendant in both actions.

 Third, the Court should reject Plaintiffs' facial challenges to the Citizenship EO so that its lawfulness can be determined in individual as-applied challenges, consistent with the process established by the INA.
-To mount a successful facial challenge, a plaintiff must show that "no set of circumstances exists" under which the challenged provision "would be valid," Rahimi, 602 U.S. at 693, and as explained in the merits section of the brief, Plaintiffs have failed to do so.
+To mount a successful facial challenge, a plaintiff must show that "no set of circumstances exists" under which the challenged provision "would be valid," Rahimi, 602 U.S. at 693 (citation omitted), and as explained in the merits section of the brief, Plaintiffs have failed to do so here.
 See supra Sec.
-II.5
+III.6